Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 </image>

-Each user element represents a specific user that is added or modified.
+Each user element represents a specific added or modified user.
 The following attributes are mandatory:

 • name: the UNIX username

-• password: The password for this user account.
-It can be provided either in cleartext form (pwdformat="plain") or in crypt’ed form (pwdformat="encrypted").
-Plain passwords are discouraged, as everyone with access to the image description would know the password.
+• password: The password for the user account.
+It can be provided either in clear-text form (pwdformat="plain") or in encrypted form (pwdformat="encrypted").
+Using lain passwords is not advisable, as anyone with access to the image description can see the password.
 It is recommended to generate a hash of your password using openssl as follows:

 $ openssl passwd -1 -salt 'xyz' YOUR_PASSWORD